 WORKSHOP IIICapital Raising: Strategies & Options

 - Jenny P. Chen, Principal, Jasper Ridge Partners

-- Hollie Moore Haynes, Managing Partner, Luminate Capital Partners
+- Hollie Moore Haynes, Founder and Managing Partner, Luminate Capital Partners

 - Lara Jeremko, Associate, Private Investments, UTIMCO